Subscriptions for the 2026/2027 season are now available. We invite you to reserve your seats.

 Joint Orchestra of Music School Pupils and the Czech Philharmonic Musicians

-Each year from January until June, about 60 young people meet at the Rudolfinum to create a beautiful joint concert under the guidance of players from the Czech Philharmonic (and with support from their teachers).
-This time, the project participants are from the regions of Hradec Králové, Moravian Silesia, Pilsen, Zlín, and Prague.
+Each year, about sixty young people gather at the Rudolfinum to prepare a beautiful joint programme under the guidance of players from the philharmonic (and with the support of their teachers.
+This time, musicans are gathering from the Ústí nad Labem, Karlovy Vary, South Bohemia, and Olomouc regions.
 The charismatic conductor Petr Altrichter will lead the concluding concert.

 Bass Makes the Music Go!